vrfoundations/vrtopics/README.md

 # Authors and recognition of work

-This project was created by Lawrence Angrave (at UIUC), to create a space where up-to-date and pedagogical materials can be created and shared.
-If you would like your contribution to this project to be recognized please add your name below.
+This project was created by Lawrence Angrave in 2018, to create a space where up-to-date and pedagogical materials can be created and shared.
+We'd like to thank all of the VR staff at UIUC that have contributed to this project.
+If you would like your authorship to be explicity recognized please add your name below.

+List of authors:

+* Lawrence Angrave